 What My Parents Think I do:

 My parents regularly tell me how proud they are of me and that, as long as I’m doing what I enjoy, then they don’t mind where I am or what I’m doing (within reason obviously).
-I am very lucky to have parents like this and not parents who are pressurising me to come home and find a “real job”.
+I am very lucky to have parents like this and not parents who are pressurising me to come home and find a “real position”.
 I’m sure they’re probably thinking that I should return and make use of my 4 year Social Science degree but they know that I am doing something I love.

 My parents don’t quite think I am the main character in “The Sound of Music” second part (as in the image above), although my mum is convinced that I’m pretty much babysitting for a year.
 I regularly receive messages via WhatsApp such as “hi darling, how are the little terrors?”
 Come on Mum, they’re like 16.
 Some of them have better English than me.